toolprint/vibekit/README.md

 ## ⚡️ Features

-🧠 Simple SDK to embed Codex or Claude agents in your app
+🧠 Drop-in SDK for Codex and Claude Code
-🔒 Secure sandboxing with full isolation and runtime control
+🔒 Secure sandboxing for safe code execution
+🌐 Works locally or in the cloud
-🔁 GitHub integration: branches, commits, PRs, all automated
+🔁 GitHub automation: branches, commits, PRs
-💬 Contextual conversations with prompt history
+💬 Prompt history and context continuity
-🌐 Streaming output directly into your UI
+📡 Streamed output for real-time UIs
-🔍 Built-in OpenTelemetry tracing and metrics
+🔍 OpenTelemetry support for tracing and metrics
-🧰 Pluggable sandbox support — no vendor lock-in
+🧰 Compatible with any sandbox runtime

 ---

 ## 🧱 Supported Sandbox Runtimes

-Daytona, Modal, Fly.io, E2B, or any provider you configure.
+Daytona, Modal, Fly.io, E2B, and other configurable providers.

 ---

 ## 🧪 Use Cases

-Build internal dev tools, ship AI-powered features in your product, scaffold ideas during prototyping, automate integration tasks, or just explore what coding agents can do in a safe, controlled environment.
+Build internal debugging tools, ship AI-powered features, scaffold new ideas, automate repetitive coding tasks, and test LLM output safely in production or prototyping environments.

 ---